Hyland Lake Park Reserve

 84 acres of water

 Launch your non-motorized boat on Hyland Lake.
 No wake allowed.
 A boat trailer parking pass is required.
 Canoe, kayak, rowboat and paddleboat rentals are available most of the summer.
 Call for boat rental hours.

 9.5 miles of trails

 During the winter, trails are groomed daily for classic and skate skiing.
-Five miles of trails are lit and over three miles have snowmaking which guarantees extended hours of skiing each day and a longer season.
+Five miles of trails are lit and over three miles have snowmaking, which guarantees extended hours of skiing each day and a longer season.
+Trails may close occasionally, so check the trail conditions before you head out.
 A daily or annual Three Rivers cross-country ski pass is required.
-Ski rentals available at the visitor center.
+Trails begin at the visitor center.

 The premier 27-hole disc golf course at Hyland Hills Ski Area offers challenging elevations, tremendous scenery and fantastic amenities.
-The stunning Twin Cities skyline backdrops an 18-hole tournament course, as well as a 9-hole course.
+The stunning Twin Cities skyline backdrops an 18-hole tournament course, as well as a nine-hole course.
 Both feature climbs and descents over ski slopes.
 An annual or daily pass is required.
-There is a three hole practice area near the Visitor Center, which is free to use - currently closed.
+There is a three-hole practice area near the Visitor Center, which is free to use.

 Nine miles of trails